The guide below will show you the basics of how to install a Bafang BBS02 / BBS01 and BBSHD.

 You may also need a rounded file, to file away any rough edges inside the bottom bracket shell, as these can prevent the motor from being inserted.

-The PDF below should provide you with enough information to get the job done, if you need any further help or advice, please use the contact form at the bottom of the page.How to install a Bafang
+The PDF below should provide you with enough information to get the job done, if you need any further help or advice, please use the comments section.How to install a Bafang